 Figure 11: We sample the cylindrical parametric space in order to generate four hexahedral meshes with different connectivity: polar (a); grid-like (b) and mixed (c,d).
 In the bottom line, we show the sampling pattern on the $\theta\rho$ plane.
 The volumetric mesh is eventually generated by extruding the same pattern along the z axis.
-For the torsion example (d), at each layer we shift the pattern along the θ axis - this operation corresponds to a rotation in the shape space.
+For the torsion example (d), at each layer we shift the pattern along the $\theta$ axis - this operation corresponds to a rotation in the shape space.
 Red dots represent the singular vertices of the mesh.
 As the sampling strategy changes, singularities move from the core (a) to the surface (b) to the middle (c,d) of the volume.
 This mechanism allows users to finely control singularity placement, one of the most critical aspects of mesh generation.

-and commercial.
+eling.
+In Figure 10, we show two different cylindrical maps for the Femur data set, obtained by editing the underlying curve-skeleton.
+Indeed, the curve-skeleton becomes a tool to control the solid map.
+A number of intuitive interfaces for skeleton editing exist in literature, both academic [21] and commercial.
 We believe that editing the position of the skeleton points, or adding/removing bones from the skeleton is a nice and intuitive way to control a solid map.
 As future work, we plan to exploit this concept further, and propose new applications based on this paradigm.

 Hexahedral meshing.
 One of the applications we target is the generation of hexahedral meshes, which can be refined for FEM analysis or used as control cages for spline fitting.
 The solid map we provide is a powerful tool that enables for a number of different domain discretization choices that correspond to different sampling patterns of the cylindrical parametric space.
 One of the most difficult aspects in mesh generation is to control the singularity placement.
-Using a cylindrical map singularities can be pushed towards the interior or the boundary, or placed at an angular distance w.r.t. the inner axis simply by translating the meshing pattern along the ρ and θ axis, respectively (Figure 11).
+Using a cylindrical map singularities can be pushed towards the interior or the boundary, or placed at an angular distance w.r.t. the inner axis simply by translating the meshing pattern along the $\rho$ and $\theta$ axis, respectively (Figure 11).
 For objects composed of multiple tubes, our meshing strategy can be complemented by techniques such as [35, 39], which propose neat methods to define cuboidal structures for junctions with arbitrary topology.